georgexar/FallenKingdom/README.md

 # 🏰 Fallen Kingdom – 3D Medieval RPG Adventure

-**Fallen Kingdom** is a third-person, 3D action RPG built in Unity, featuring real-time combat, spellcasting, character upgrades, and rich world exploration.
+**Fallen Kingdom** is a third-person, 3D action RPG built in Unity, featuring real-time combat, spellcasting, and rich world exploration.
 Set in a medieval fantasy world, the player takes on the role of a lone warrior on a quest to overthrow a tyrant barbarian king.

 ---